The Gig Economy in Singapore: Trends and Opportunities 2025

 The gig economy in Singapore is a labour market characterized by short-term contracts, freelance work, and flexible employment arrangements.
 This evolving landscape connects service providers with consumers on an on-demand basis, facilitating a wide range of temporary and project-based work opportunities.

-The gig economy in Singapore is characterized by short-term contracts and freelance work, offering flexibility for both workers and businesses.
-As one of the first countries in Asia to do so, Singapore has implemented legal protections for gig workers through the Platform Workers Bill, which came into effect in 2025.
+The gig economy in Singapore is characterised by short-term contracts and freelance work, offering flexibility for both workers and businesses.
+In 2022, Singapore had 88,400 platform workers, comprising 3.6% of the labour force—a 21% increase from 2021’s 73,200 workers (3.1%).
+Recognising the growing pool of gig workers and the challenges of income instability and lack of traditional employment benefits brought by the gig economy, Singapore has implemented legal protections for gig workers through the Platform Workers Bill, which came into effect in 2025.
+Platform workers - cabbies, private-hire drivers and freelance delivery workers will be covered under the Platform Workers Bill.

 Worker Protections and Benefits